-DUI/DWI offenders are typically required to attend a certain number of hours either in counseling, meetings or a substance abuse rehabilitation program.
+DUI/DWI offenders are typically required to attend a specific number of hours either in counseling, meetings or a drug or alcohol rehab program.
 Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or substance abuse rehab program.
+Offenders who are regarded as low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehabilitation program.

-Criminal justice clients often need substance abuse treatment because of their problems with drug or alcohol addiction.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be accepted into a criminal justice substance abuse treatment facility or recovery program.
-The initial step is to figure out the criminal justice clients eligibility.
-This step is completed by a panel of officials who decide how much and what type of drug or alcohol is necessary.
+Criminal justice clients typically need drug rehabilitation because of their problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be admitted into a criminal justice drug or alcohol rehab facility or recovery program.
+The initial step is to establish the criminal justice clients eligibility.
+This step is completed by a panel of officials who decide how much and what type of drug is necessary.
 Sometimes, the criminal justice clients obtain their drug treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery process once they leave jail and enroll in a sober living home or a long-term residential transitional living program.